teachingaway/teachingaway.github.io/_posts/2014-11-24-convertible-debt-vs-equity.md

 - - -

 # Convertible Equity

+"Convertible Equity" is an old idea that's coming back into style.
+The idea is to achieve the simplicity of a convertible note but without the drawbacks of debt.

 [Safe, a Replacement for Convertible Notes](http://blog.ycombinator.com/announcing-the-safe-a-replacement-for-convertible-notes).
 [Paul Graham](http://twitter.com/paulg), 2014.
 "Safe" stands for "Simple Agreement for Future Equity."
 An investor makes a cash investment in a company, but gets company stock at a later date, in connection with a specific event.